jylhakos/miscellaneous/DataAnalytics/README.md

 The browsers restrict cross-origin HTTP requests initiated from scripts to follow the same origin policy.

-CORS is an HTTP-header based mechanism that allows a back-end to indicate any origins (domain) other than its own from which a web browser should permit loading resources.
+CORS is an HTTP header based mechanism that allows a back-end to indicate any origins (domain) other than its own from which a web browser should permit loading resources.

 In order to enable CORS the back-end should add Access-Control-Allow-Origin header to the response.